Information on the process that is followed after a child has died

 You may have already been given leaflets and may have contact with someone who is being helpful in guiding you through the process.
 If at any time you feel you would like more information, we would encourage you to call a professional involved, the local Coroner’s office or contact our charity.
 You are not alone.

-Please follow the link below for information, which we hope will help.
 This document was produced by NHS England in consultation with parents and charities, including SUDC UK.
 All newly registered families with SUDC UK will receive a printed copy of this guide through the post.

 Please note, in Scotland a Procurator Fiscal investigation replaces the Coroner’s investigation.
 The Scottish Cot Death Trust has excellent information to help explain this.